tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

-Non-country information such as "high seas" will fail this test (High Seas should use dwc:countryCode = "XZ" and have dwc:country empty).
+Non-country information such as "high seas" will fail this Test (High Seas should use dwc:countryCode = "XZ" and have dwc:country empty).
 Getty Place Types for administrative level "nation" are 81010 nation, 81011 independent sovereign nation, and 81012 independent nation.
-Multiple values in the dwc:country field (whether to signify on a border or in a list of possibilities) will fail this test.
+Multiple values in the dwc:country field (whether to signify on a border or in a list of possibilities) will fail this Test.
 Locations outside of a jurisdiction covered by a country code should not have a value in the field dwc:countryCode.
-This test should find any matches at the Getty "nation" level including internationalized names and historical representations of that nation (where boundaries are same).
-This test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.
+This Test should find any matches at the Getty "nation" level including internationalized names and historical representations of that nation (where boundaries are same).
+This Test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.

 [🠱](#indexes-to-the-tests)
 ********************